|

 is a hard-to-resist start to the day.
 With only five tables and

-counter space, it’s a cozy spot where nearly everything is homemade,
+counter space, its a cozy spot where nearly everything is homemade,

 from the baked goods to the daily soups.
 The crowning jewel of this